zvebabi/klipper/docs/Contact.md

 There is important information that will be needed in order to fix a bug.
 Please follow these steps:
-1. If you are unsure the problem is with Klipper then you can ask first on the [Klipper IRC channel](#irc).
+1. If you are unsure the problem is with the Klipper software then you can ask first on the [Klipper IRC channel](#irc).
 Do not open a github issue if unsure.
 2. Make sure you are running unmodified code from [https://github.com/KevinOConnor/klipper](https://github.com/KevinOConnor/klipper).
    If the code has been modified in any way or is obtained from any